urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/12-next-steps.md

 The one thing we haven't touched on is front-end development and integration, Eyre's HTTP API for communicating with agents from the web, and dealing with JSON data.
-A second part to the Gall Guide is coming soon, and will focus exclusively on these aspects.
-In the mean time though, you can refer to the following documents for help writing a web front-end for your app:
+A second part to the Gall Guide is coming soon, and will focus exclusively on those aspects.
+In the mean time, you can refer to the following documents for help writing a web front-end for your app:

 - [Eyre's external API reference](/docs/arvo/eyre/external-api-ref) - This
   explains Eyre's HTTP API, through which a browser or other HTTP client can